SueMottet/stock-analysis/README.md

-# Refactoring - Improving performance of Microsoft Excel VBA scripts using arrays
+# Improving performance of Microsoft Excel VBA scripts using arrays

 ## Overview
 Refactor a VBA script used for stock analysis to improve run time and increase script usability for larger datasets.